dotse/tls-fed-auth/tls-fed-auth.md

     the metadata for the pin and extracts the entity_id that will be used for authorization.

-## SCIM Client
+## Client

-A certificate is issued for the SCIM client and the issuer published in the metadata together with client's name and certificate public key pin.
+A certificate is issued to the client and the issuer published in the metadata together with the client's certificate public key pins

-When the SCIM client wants to connect to a remote server, the following steps need to be taken:
+When the client wants to connect to a remote server, the following steps need to be taken:

 1. Find the entity for the remote entity_id.
+Check that the entity statement is issued by the correct federation by examining the iss claim.
-2. Populate list of trusted CAs using the entity's published issuers.
+2. Pin the entity's published pins or populate list of trusted issuer using the entity's published issuers.
 3. Connect to the server URI (possibly selected by endpoint tag).
-4. Validate the received server certificate using the entity's published pins.
+4. If not pinning, validate the received server certificate using the entity's published pins.
-5. Commence SCIM transactions.
+5. Commence transactions

 ## SCIM Server